Internal Shift Linkage

 Shift Rails

 Shift rails have detent and interlock notches machined into their sides.
 A spring-loaded ball fits into the detent notch to lock the transmission into gear.
-If the ball slips out of its notch, the vehicle will jump out of gear.
-The rail should slide easily in its bore, but should not have any lateral up and down or side to side movement.
+The vehicle will jump out of gear if the ball slips out of its notch.
+The rail should slide easily in its bore but with no lateral up-and-down or side-to-side movement.
 While in the desired gear, the interlock pin prevents the transmission from shifting into another gear.
-For instance, while the first/second gear shift rail is moved, the third/fourth gear rail is held stationary.
+For instance, while the first/second gear shift rail is moved, the third/fourth gear rail is stationary.

 Shifter Bushings